josephclaytonhansen/turnroot/docs/editor/stat_growth.rst

    :alt: Screenshot of Turnroot stat growth rate tester
    :align: center

 You'll notice that HP is +10, meaning each level up gave HP.
-The variation score is 71%, which means the level ups are unpredicatable.
+The variation score is 71%, which means the level ups are unpredictable.
 Things are looking good, in other words.

 To help your variation score, no stat should have a 100% growth chance except HP.
 Also, no stat should have a 0% growth chance.